 Expat Stories: John and Lisa Jaques

-Get to know John and Lisa!
+Get to know Cyprus-based colleagues (and spouses!)
+Lisa and John.

-In this month’s instalment of Expat Stories, we welcome John and Lisa Jaques, two Mauve employees who are integral to the organisation.
+In this month’s instalment of Expat Stories, we welcome John and Lisa Jaques, two Mauve Group employees who are integral to the organisation.

 The couple met in Cyprus, after both emigrating over twenty years ago and have kindly agreed to share their experiences of relocating, navigating the logistics of living abroad and tips for making it a success.